confluentinc/cp-docker-images/docs/quickstart.rst

   ::

-    [2016-07-24 05:15:35,453] INFO binding to port 0.0.0.0/0.0.0.0:32181 (org.apache.zookeeper.server.NIOServerCnxnFactory)
+    [2016-07-24 05:15:35,453] INFO binding to port 0.0.0.0/0.0.0.0:32181 (org.apache.ZooKeeper.server.NIOServerCnxnFactory)

-  Note that the message shows the ZooKeeper service listening at the port you passed in as ``ZOOKEEPER_CLIENT_PORT`` above.
+  Note that the message shows the ZooKeeper service listening at the port you passed in as ``ZooKeeper_CLIENT_PORT`` above.

   If the service is not running, the log messages should provide details to help you identify the problem.
 Some common errors include: